uniport/uniport-gateway/docs/src/main/mkdocs/content/03-configuration-deployment/index.md

 ## Deployment

-The Portal-Gateway can also use environment variables in its configuration files.
+The Uniport-Gateway can also use environment variables in its configuration files.
 If this is the case, these must be defined during deployment.
-This is done using the `portal-gateway.common.env` file in a Docker environment and the `values.yaml` file in a Kubernetes environment.
+This is done using the `uniport-gateway.common.env` file in a Docker environment and the `values.yaml` file in a Kubernetes environment.

 ---